 Aside from large lit-up life-size figurines all over the park, there is also an area with ground light illumination and a musical fountain show where images are projected onto the water.

-▼ Check out to find where to capture the best X-mas lights in Korea ▼
+▼Find out where to capture the best X-mas lights in Korea ▼

 Enjoyed reading our blog?
+Discover the beauty of Korea by heading to one of these Christmas light festivals in Korea.
 Stay tuned for more travel updates and happy holidays!

 Don’t forget to check out Trazy.com, Korea’s #1 Travel Shop, for the latest, trendiest and newest things to do in South Korea.